GeetikaSh/Data-Science-Interview-Practice/Ensemble Learning.md

 # **Ensemble Learning**

 Ensemble learning is a machine learning technique that combines multiple individual models (often referred to as "weak learners") to create a single, stronger predictive model.
 The core idea is that a group of diverse models working together can achieve better performance than a single model alone.
+Let's take an exampbel of buying a car, before buying a car you consult mutltiple people or read articles to find the perfect car for yourself based on you requirement similarly when designing a model, a model combines predictions from multible base models to enhance overall performance.

 ---